tobiasehlert/teslamateapi/README.md

 The data that is accessible is data like the cars, charges, drives, current status, updates and global settings.

-Also, apply some authentication on your webserver in front of the container, so your data is not unprotected.
-The example above, we use the same .htpasswd file as used my TeslaMate.
+Also, apply some authentication on your webserver in front of the container, so your data is not unprotected and too exposed.
+In the example above, we use the same .htpasswd file as used by TeslaMate.

 ## Credits